-Franklin County anticipates working closely with the PA DEP as we strive to meet the established water quality goals.
-The CAP and CWFC initiative provide an opportunity to bring stakeholders and partners together to not only focus on water quality but also to embrace and incorporate other environmental and planning matters more inclusively.
-For this initiative to be successful it will take the involvement of the many partners: local, state, and federal government, the agriculture community, private businesses, and non-profit organizations.
-An extensive outreach and educational campaign is needed to create an awareness and understanding of the importance of the issues dealing with water quality and soil heath and the role that we all play in meeting these goals.
-We need change in the regulatory process, program development at the state and local level, staff hired and trained, and some type of funding or incentive program created for the installation of BMPs.
-By all appropriate parties working together in a cohesive manner, these goals become achievable and the quality of life for Franklin County neighbors will be improved.
+Franklin County anticipates working closely with the Department of Environmental Protection as we strive to meet the established water quality goals.
+The Watershed Implementation Plan, Phase III provides an opportunity to bring stakeholders and partners together to not only focus on water quality but also to embrace and incorporate other environmental and planning matters on a more holistic basis.
+For this initiative to be successful it will take the involvement of the many partners: local, state and federal government, the agriculture community, private businesses, and the non-profits.
+An extensive outreach and educational campaign will be needed to create an awareness and understanding of the importance of the issues dealing with water quality and soil heath and the role that we all play in meeting these goals.
+There will need to be changes in the regulatory process, program development at the state and local level, staff hired and trained and some type of funding or incentive program created for the installation of BMPs.
+By all appropriate parties working together in a cohesive manner the goals become achievable and the quality of life for our citizens will be improved.